paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 - On Solana, smart contracts are called _programs_
 :::

-At the end of the post, there is a big recap which is simply all previous recaps combined in one place.

 I do not claim to explain _all_ topics but hope this will be a solid starting point from which the reader can explore Solana further.
 If you're new to Solana and Rust and want to finish this post without breaks and leave with a solid understanding of all concepts discussed and links mentioned I recommend allocating an entire day to the post.

 If you find mistakes or would like to give feedback, please do contact me on discord [paulx#9059](https://discord.com/invite/pquxPsq).